 This sudden revelation follows a 2015 Air Chief Marshal report.
 It claimed the MoD had waived military fitness tests for cyber reservists.
 They cited the leniency to avoid dissuading skilled individuals who were too unfit to meet physical standards.

-Note: Don't miss the other news articles about workplace and benefits (and archives) making the headlines.
+Note: Don't miss the other news articles about workplace and benefits making the headlines (with archives from previous years).

 There is no doubt that cyber warfare has become an accepted and prominent threat to security.
 In 2015, the top brass in the UK issued warnings that ISIS cyber-attacks could target hospitals and power stations around the country.